Creative Spark Day 4 – A Word

 If you are new to the 30 Days of Creative Sparks, Creative Sparks are 15 minute creative exercises to help you relax and develop new neuropathways that increase your creative thinking.
 They are useful to help you solve problems on the homestead and they help you work through challenges by relaxing the mind.

 You can join in at any time in the process, or click on the Creative Spark navigation tag and it will take you to a page with all the exercises.
 The most important thing is to have fun.
-If you’ve got homeschoolers share the Creative Spark with them, too.
+If you’ve got homeschoolers share the Creative Spark with them, too, and share it on the Facebook page if you like.